Anti-Japanese sentiment in China

 Modern anti-Japanese sentiment in China is frequently rooted in nationalist or historical conflicts, for example, it is rooted in the atrocities and the war crimes which Imperial Japan committed in China during the First Sino-Japanese War, the Boxer Rebellion (Eight-Nation Alliance), the Siege of Tsingtao, the Second Sino-Japanese War and Japan's history textbook controversies.
 Bitterness persists in China as a result of the Second Sino-Japanese War and Japan's post-war actions.
 At least to some extent, this sentiment may also be influenced by issues which affect Chinese people in Japan.

 According to a 2017 BBC World Service poll, mainland Chinese people hold the largest anti-Japanese sentiment in the world, with 75% of Chinese people viewing Japan's influence negatively, and 22% expressing a positive view.
 Anti-Japanese sentiment in China was at its highest in 2014 since the poll was first conducted in 2006 and was up 16 percent over the previous year.
 However, anti-Japanese sentiment significantly decreased by 2018; a poll done in 2018 by Genron NPO showed that 42.2% of Chinese people looked positively to Japan, up from 31.5% in 2017.
 Online hate speech against the Japanese is common on Chinese social media.
 Attacks against Japanese people in China are frequently censored by the authorities.

+Etymology

+Fǎnrì (反日 (anti-Japan)) is the term used in the Sinophone world for general anti-Japanese sentiment.
+This is distinct from kàngrì (抗日 (kʻang4jih4, resist Japan)), which is used to refer to resisting Japanese imperialism, especially during the Second Sino-Japanese War.
+Kàngrì is also used in Korea in the context of the Korean independence movement.